lingjf/h2unit/doc/reference.md

      It will be detected and reported as failure.

 *    Thrown Exception
-     Any thrown exception can be detected and reported as failure if `-x` option is set.
+     Any thrown exception can be detected and reported as failure or warning if `-E` option is set.

 ## Global Setup/Cleanup